 Financial capacity considers the nature of funds matched to support operating deficits and capital programs, along with forecasted changes in fare and non-fare revenues.
 If a grantee is forecasting new funding sources, strategies for ensuring their availability must be identified.
-Unfunded capital or operating deficits could indicate a grantee's lack of financial capacity to fund the projects programmed in the transportation improvement program (TIP), and/or adequately maintain and operate FTA-funded assets at the current level of service.
+Unfunded capital or operating deficits could indicate a grantee's lack of financial capacity to fund the projects programmed in the TIP, and/or adequately maintain and operate FTAfunded assets at the current level of service.